-The Geological Survey of Sweden – SGU – is the expert agency for issues relating to bedrock, soil and groundwater in Sweden.
+The Geological Survey of Sweden – SGU – is the government authority responsible for issues relating to bedrock, soil and groundwater in Sweden.

-SGU is aslo responsible for the Good-Quality Groundwater objective, which also involves reducing the use of natural gravel.
+SGU is also responsible for one of Sweden’s 16 Environmental Quality Objectives, the Good-Quality Groundwater objective, which also involves reducing the use of natural gravel.

-- Supporting the development of the mining, rock and mineral industry
+- Supporting the sustainable development of the mining, rock and mineral industry

 - Promoting the use of geological information in societal planning

 - Uniting and strengthening geological research in Sweden